GiosueSardoInfirri/MonteCarloMarkovChain/README.md

 And it is found to be $s_d = \frac{2.38}{d^2}$ with $d$ dimension of the sampled distribution $[1]$ and $\epsilon$ is a small parameter, much smaller with respect to the typical dimensionality of the distribution.

-Similarly the mean of the sampling distribution changes according to the mean of the previous points.

 #### Rao-Blackwellised algorithm

 This algorithm is a very slightly modification of the previous one, except for the fact that, in order to choose the new value, it uses a normal sampling distribution $Y \backsim P^{Rao} = N(X_i, \Sigma_i)$ and the value is accepted with probability $\alpha(X_{t-1}, X_t)$, otherwise take $X_t = X_{t-1}$, as done in the Simple MCMC.

 ## Bibliography

-1. Haario, H., Saksman, E., Tamminen, J.: An adaptive Metropolis algorithm.
+1. Haario, H., Saksman, E., Tamminen, J.: "An adaptive Metropolis algorithm"
-2. Christophe Andrieu, Johannes Thoms: A tutorial on adaptive MCMC
+2. Christophe Andrieu, Johannes Thoms: "A tutorial on adaptive MCMC"
+3. Marko Laine: "Adaptive MCMC Methods with applications in environmental and geophysical models"